companieshouse/officers-search-consumer/README.md

 ## Summary

-* The company appointments consumer consumes messages from the stream-company-officers Kafka topic and deserialises them using the ResourceChangeData avro schema.
+* The officers search consumer consumes messages from the stream-company-officers Kafka topic and deserialises them using the ResourceChangeData avro schema.
 * The messages are then processed by sending a get request to Company Appointments API to get a list of appointments to upsert into the primary search index.
-* If these appointments are found and it is an upsert request then the search.api.ch.gov endpoint is called to upsert them to the primary index.
+* If these appointments are found, and it is an upsert request then the search.api.ch.gov endpoint is called to upsert them to the primary index.
-* If the appointments are not found and it is a delete request then the delete endpoint of search.api.ch.gov will be called and the appointments will be removed from the primary index.
+* If the appointments are not found, and it is a delete request then the delete endpoint of search.api.ch.gov will be called and the appointments will be removed from the primary index.
 * In all other cases the request should error and be sent to the retry, error or invalid topics respectively.